 You can also fill some time with exercises and hands-on experiences in the class.
 Even if your students don’t have access to computers for a true hands-on workshop, there are plenty of effective exercises for students that involve only pencil and paper.
 For example, you might have students write code by hand and share their samples with each other.
 Or you might consider a brief Jeopardy-style quiz at the end of each section to enforce what they’ve just learned.
 These exercises will add some variety to the class structure and will also help enrich the students’ learning experiences in ways that a lecture alone cannot.

 That’s a completely valid concern and certainly one that many new instructors share.
-Full-day instructors receive $150 per registered student and Half-day instructors receive $75 per registered student.
+Instructors receive a percentage of the fee paid by each registered student.
 You may need to use part of this to cover the costs of class materials and

 travel costs.
 Instructors also receive free conference registration.